dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/P4MissionsDemo.md

 An ActiveTrack Mission allows an aircraft to track a moving subject using the vision system and without a GPS tracker on the subject.
 To use an ActiveTrack mission:

 The main camera is used to track the target, so the gimbal cannot be adjusted during an ActiveTrack mission.
-During the mission the aircraft can be manually flown with pitch, roll and throttle to move around the subject being tracked.
+During the mission, the aircraft can be manually flown with pitch, roll and throttle to move around the subject being tracked.

 Here is a <a href="https://www.djivideos.com/watch/b90658c6-2dbe-4993-93e6-1a146c991eff" target="_blank"> video </a> for you to get the first impression of the ActiveTrack Mission.